MicrosoftDocs/mixed-reality/mixed-reality-docs/point-and-commit.md

 For manipulating the 2D slate itself:<br>

-* Users point the hand ray at the corners and edges to reveal the closest manipulation affordance.
+* Users point the hand ray at the corners or edges to reveal the closest manipulation affordance.
-* By applying manipulation gesture on the manipulation affordance, users can perform uniform scaling through the corner affordances and can reflow the slate via the edge affordances.
+* By applying [Manipulation](coming-soon.md) gesture on the affordance, users can perform uniform scaling through the corner affordance and can reflow the slate via the edge affordance.
 * By applying manipulation gesture on the holobar at the top of the 2D slate, users can move the whole slate.<br>

 [Image of far manipulating 2D slate] <br>